SribatschaMaharana/UFDR-Mounter/README.md

 A `.ufdr` file is a Cellebrite forensic export that combines an XML metadata blob and a ZIP archive of file contents.
 This project allows you to mount The ZIP portion as a virtual file structure.

-(Note, at this moment the project only works with .zip files)
+(Note, at this moment the project only works with .ufdr and .zip files)

 ## Installation, Setup and Usage